WORWAG PHARMA

 Lagosa with other medicines:

-Lagosa can be taken with or without food.
+Lagosa can be administered with or without food.

 The dragees should be swallowed with a small amount of liquid.